Haruno19/3d-render/README.md

   - `l` : render the points as vectors (show a line connecting them with the Origin).
   - `c` : delete all points except the axis and the other fundamental vectors.
   - `i` : reset to default values.
+  - `u` : reads input form `desk.txt` file.
   - `ARROW UP` : rotate everything around the X axis by 3,6°.
   - `ARROW DOWN` : rotate everything around the X axis by -3,6°.
   - `ARROW LEFT` : rotate everything around the Y axis by 3,6°.
   - `ARROW RIGHT` : rotate everything around the Y axis by -3,6°.
   - `CONTROL` : rotate everything around the Z axis by 3,6°.
   - `SHIFT` : rotate everything around the Z axis by -3,6°.

+### Runtime User Inputs - _Desk_

+The user can interact with the 3D system and add objects to it, for now either _lines_ or _points_.
+How?
+That's simple!
+Just by editing a txt file!
+Place in the `cdw\desk.txt` file all the instructions you need.

+### Instruction set
+- `point X Y Z [Att Lab]`
+The point instruction adds a point to the 3D space.
+This instruction takes up to 5 arguments:
+  - `X`, `Y` and `Z` are floats, they represent the absolute coordinates of the point you want to add.
+  - `Att` is an [optional] intager, it representes the index of the point you want to attach to this new point.
+Index 0 means no attachment, index 1 is the first point in the file.
+You cannot attach a point to fundamental vectors.
+  - `Lab` is an [optional] string, it representes the label of the point.
+- `line A B C VX VY VZ [Lab]`
+The line instruction adds a line to the 3D space.
+A line in ℝ³ is a set of points determinted by a point $(a, b, c)$ and a directional vector $v = (x, y, z)$ as such ${(x, y, z) = (a, b, c) + tv}$.
+This instruction takes up to 7 arguments:
+  - `A`, `B` and `C` are floats, they represents the coordinates of the point $P$
+  - `VX`, `VY` and `VZ` are floats, they represents the compontents of the directional vector $v$
+  - `Lab` is an [optional] string, it representes the label of the point.

+Please have a look at the [Desk Example section](https://github.com/Haruno19/3d-render/edit/main/README.md#desk-example).

 ## Modularity
 My intent with this project is to create a generalized and modular system to project ℝ³ vectors into a 2D plane, and play around with them.